College fraternities and sororities: Professional advancement

-There is a high representation of former Greek life members among certain elites in the United States.
-Greek members "are more likely to be thriving in their well-being and engaged at work than college graduates who did not go Greek," according to a study done by Gallup and Purdue University.
+Many fraternities and sororities provide "finishing" training for new members, such as instruction on etiquette, dress, and manners; and create networking opportunities for their newly graduated members.
+There is a high representation of former fraternity and sorority members among certain elites in the United States.
+Fraternity and sorority members "are more likely to be thriving in their well-being and engaged at work than college graduates who did not go Greek," according to a study done by Gallup and Purdue University.
+Not only that, but researchers at Union College studied the effects of fraternity and sorority membership on the incomes of those who participated when attending university versus those who did not, finding that those that had participated had incomes higher than their non-Greek peers by as much as 36%.

 Personal fulfillment

+Fraternities and sororities engage in philanthropic activities and host social events.
 A 2014 Gallup survey of 30,000 university alumni found that persons who said they had been members of Greek-letter organizations while undergraduates reported having a greater sense of purpose, as well as better social and physical well-being, than those who had not.

 Criticism

+Fraternities and sororities have been criticized for practicing elitism and favoritism, discriminating against non-White students and other marginalized groups, conducting dangerous hazing rituals, and facilitating alcohol abuse and campus sexual assault including rape culture.
+Many colleges and universities have sought to reform or eliminate them due to these concerns, but these efforts have typically been met with intense controversy.

 Homogeneous membership and elitism

-Greek letter organizations have often been characterized as elitist or exclusionary associations, organized for the benefit of a largely white, upper-class membership base.
+Fraternities and sororities have often been characterized as elitist or exclusionary associations, organized for the benefit of a largely White, upper-class membership base.
 Members of fraternities and sororities disproportionately come from certain socio-economic demographics.
 Fraternities specifically have been criticized for what is perceived as their promotion of an excessively alcohol-fueled, party-focused lifestyle.

 New York Times columnist Frank Bruni questioned the existence of exclusive clubs on campuses that are meant to facilitate independence, writing "Colleges should be cultivating the kind of sensibility that makes you a better citizen of a diverse and distressingly fractious society.
 How is that served by retreating into an exclusionary clique of people just like you?"

-Some colleges and universities have banned Greek letter organizations on the grounds that they are, by their very nature and structure, elitist and exclusionary.
+Some colleges and universities have banned Greek letter organizations.
 The oldest ban was at Princeton University, though Princeton has now had fraternities since the 1980s.
 Oberlin College banned "secret societies" (fraternities and sororities) in 1847, and the prohibition continues to the present.
 Quaker universities, such as Guilford College and Earlham College, often ban fraternities and sororities because they are seen as a violation of the Quaker principle of equality.
 Brandeis University has never permitted fraternities or sororities as it maintains a policy that all student organizations have membership open to all.
+Hamilton College did not prohibit fraternities, but to improve campus social conditions, in 1995 mandated that all students would be required to live and eat on campus; the college also bought the fraternity houses.